 Prepare for Worship Leadership with APU’s Worship Major

 APU’s Bachelor of Music in Music and Worship provides students with a broad perspective in the field of music ministry.
 Courses in theory, music history, literature, and conducting give the student a thorough preparation in comprehensive musicianship.
-Bachelor of Music in Music and Worship majors also receive worship leader training, participate in musical ensembles, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
+Bachelor of Music in Music and Worship majors also receive worship leader training, participate in musical ensembles, attend and perform in recitals, and take voice and piano classes, gaining extensive, diverse musical experiences.
+Students also choose one of eight concentrations: biblical studies, Christian ministries, composing/songwriting, global worship and culture, music production, performance, visual art and graphic design, and youth ministries.
 Music and worship majors graduate with the artistic and practical preparation they need to start a musical career.

 Graduates with a degree in music and worship assume positions in local churches as musicians, music directors, worship leaders and administrators, in Christian schools as teachers and administrators, and in local or global church and parachurch organizations as leaders and staff members.